FOCUS:

 Market Research.

-Reviewing the leading hair tool brands styling devices.
+Reviewing the leading brands and hair styling devices.

 Affordable.